10 of the world's best learn-to-dive destinations

 Dreaming of getting your dive ticket?
 With a combination of idyllic conditions and reputable dive outfits, we’ve narrowed down the top spots to get certified – from the Caribbean to the Maldives, and everywhere in between.

 Gili Trawangan, Gili Islands, Indonesia

-The diving: Indonesia boasts an aquatic Babylon – the warm, clear waters around Gili Trawangan (off Lombok) are home to more than 3500 marine species including reef sharks, turtles, pygmy seahorses and colourful corals.
+The diving: Indonesia boasts an aquatic Babylon – the warm, clear waters around Gili Trawangan (part of Lombok) are home to more than 3500 marine species including reef sharks, turtles, pygmy seahorses and colourful corals.

-Why learn here: competition between mostly European-run dive operators (like Manta Dive and Blue Marlin), keeps course fees in check on this relaxed little island, which is also great for snorkelling.
+Why learn here: competition between mostly European-run dive operators (like Manta Dive and Blue Marlin), keeps course fees in check on this buzzy little island, which is also great for snorkelling.

 When to go: Gili Trawangan diving is year-round, though many travellers avoid the November to April rainy season.